dragonlobster/auth0-jwt-cache/README.md

 ```

-The above code secures `/` and `/query` endpoint with jwt middleware that validates a JWT from signed auth0 public JWKS url, its audience, and issuer - sending a request to these endpoints will require a valid JWT to be in Authorization header as bearer: `Authorization: Bearer abcd123456`
+The above code secures `/` and `/query` endpoint with jwt middleware that validates a JWT (signed with private key) using auth0 public JWKS url, its audience, and issuer - sending a request to these endpoints will require a valid JWT to be in Authorization header as bearer: `Authorization: Bearer abcd123456`

 TODO: